cersonsky-lab/cbe710-notes/_sources/problems/simulation_project.md

-# Simulation Project (Due Tuesday, November 3, 2023)
+# Simulation Project (Due Monday, November 6, 2023)

 **General point deductions**
 For each plot, if you are missing the title, axis label(s), or have not labeled